An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

 Figure~\ref{fig:deps} depicts the circular layout of dependencies in three projects.
-The nodes on the circle's edge represent source files.
-The blue, red, and purple curved lines connecting two nodes represent Kotlin-Kotlin, Java-Java, and Kotlin-Java dependencies, respectively.
-It is evident that in these three projects, Kotlin-Java dependencies are not confined to a specific area; instead, they are spread across the entire systems.
-We observed this in 17 out of 23 projects, except for the {\sffamily Flap}, {\sffamily grpc-kotlin}, {\sffamily intellij-kotlin}, {\sffamily karibu-testing}, {\sffamily legado}, and {\sffamily LiquidBounce} projects.
-One explanation is that the migration process, legacy code, or design in these systems differs from the other 17 systems.
-We will investigate these observations in the future.
+The yellow and purple edges represent Kotlin and Java source files, respectively.
+The yellow and blue curved lines indicate Java-to-Kotlin and Kotlin-to-Java dependencies, respectively.
+Note that the curved lines shown in Figure~\ref{fig:deps} do not have weights, meaning that they illustrate only the existence of dependencies rather than the strength of the dependencies between Kotlin and Java source files.
+It is evident that in these three projects, Kotlin–Java dependencies are not confined to a specific area; instead, they are distributed throughout the entire system.
+We observed this pattern in 31 out of 40 projects.
+For the remaining 9 projects, we conducted a manual inspection and found that the narrower scope of Java–Kotlin and Kotlin–Java dependencies is typically due to one language serving as a utility or shared library in the migration process.

-Table~\ref{tbl:table_rq1_types} presents the statistics of Kotlin-Java dependency types in each project.
-As observed in this table, certain dependency types are present in some projects but not in others.
-For instance, the ``\texttt{Extension}'' dependency type is found in 9 projects, while the remaining 14 projects do not exhibit this type.
+We calculated statistics of Kotlin-Java dependency types in each project and the results showed that certain dependency types are present in some projects but not in others.
+For instance, the ``\texttt{Extension}'' dependency type is found in 16 projects, while the remaining 24 projects do not exhibit this type.
 We suspect this discrepancy is due to the distinct characteristics of the projects.
 However, all 11 defined types of Kotlin-Java dependencies can be observed across all projects.
 The top two most frequent dependency types among Kotlin-Java interactions are ``\texttt{Access}'' and ``\texttt{Call}''.

-\textbf{To answer RQ1, the dependency extraction from 23 open-source Kotlin-Java projects spanning various domains reveals that Kotlin-Java interactions are widespread, thus validating the interoperability between Kotlin and Java. } Kotlin-Java dependencies can occur more frequently than minor single-language interactions, with ``\texttt{Access}'' and ``\texttt{Call}'' being the top two most frequent dependency types.
+\textbf{To answer RQ1, the dependency extraction from \projCount{} open-source Kotlin-Java projects spanning various domains reveals that Kotlin-Java interactions are widespread.
+Only 6 projects (Androidx, bilimiao2, DanDanPlayForAndroid, Flap, legado, RootEncoder) has cross-lang dependencies less than non-cross-lang dependencies.
+On average, the cross-lang dependencies are about 5 times of non-cross-lang dependencies among 40 projects.
+Thus validating the interoperability between Kotlin and Java.} Kotlin-Java and Java-Kotlin dependencies can occur more frequently than minor single-language interactions, with ``\texttt{Access}'' and ``\texttt{Call}'' being the top two most frequent dependency types.
 Furthermore, in most projects Kotlin-Java dependencies are distributed across the entire system rather than confined to a local area.